Ja4e/configs/README.md

   - How to spot bad LCD panel:
     - Does not have wide grey gradient covers and that dimms and losing details.
     - A grey gradient should be over that HDR word in that itchio software...
 It should looks no bars across the screen...
-    - All SDR scrrens will never ever pass that HDR word in grey gradient...
+    - All SDR scrrens will never ever pass that HDR word in grey gradient which located right above the the gradient bar...
+Uh its the tool thing where you test for its grey bar gradeient.
     - Get at least hdr certified lcd screen instead of any other bullshit dolby vision and other craps.
     - **HDR OVER DOLBY VISION OR ANY MARKETING SHIT**